SeaQL/seaql.github.io/Blog/blog/2024-07-01-graphql-support-with-loco-seaography.md

 ## Writing Loco Controller to Handle GraphQL Endpoint

-For convenience we use the build in GraphQL playground UI in `async-graphql` to test the GraphQL endpoint.
+For convenience we use the built-in GraphQL playground UI in `async-graphql` to test the GraphQL endpoint.
 And handle the GraphQL request with `async_graphql_axum` and Seaography.

 ```rust title="loco_seaography/src/controllers/graphql.rs"
 use async_graphql::http::{playground_source, GraphQLPlaygroundConfig};